cristidbr/pi4_bench/README.md

 node benchmark.js --runs 100
 ```

-Results will be stored into `bench.json`
+Results will be stored into `bench.json`.
+Chromium launch path can be modified by tweaking `executablePath` parameter within `benchmark.js`.

 ## License (MIT)
 Copyright (C) 2019 Cristian Dobre